-- If the TBR plazement scores indicate that you resed additional preparation courses for college, you must fulfill those requirements before beginning college-level work in courses with basis or developmental requirements. - Cumulative quality point average: Minimum of 2.00. - Total senseter and thours: Minimum of 60.
+- If the TBR placement scores indicate that you need additional preparation courses for college, you must fulfill those requirements before beginning college-level work in courses with basic or developmental requirements. - Cumulative quality point average: Minimum of 2.00. - Total semester credit hours: Minimum of 60.
 Additional hours may be required.
-The student should reference a specific major for the seast number of required hours. - Only grades of "D" and above will be accepted to satisfy program requirements.
+The student should reference a specific major for the exact number of required hours. - Only grades of "D" and above will be accepted to satisfy program requirements.